 content_id: the unique string of letters and digits identifying an attachment.
 It can appear in the email body to refer to this attachment, in order to embed an attachment inside of an email body, typically an image.

 is_inline: A boolean, true or false.
 True if the image actually appears in the email body (embedded image).
 False otherwise.

-How to upload original attachments to a your cloud storage or app?
+How to upload original attachments to your cloud storage or app?

-Once Attachments metadata field is enabled (see previous section), you can use the URL with any Zapier connector that supports files (such as Google Drive, Dropbox etc.).
+Once Attachments metadata field is enabled (see the previous section), you can use the URL with any Zapier connector that supports files (such as Google Drive, Dropbox, etc.).

 To do so, map the attachment URL with the file field in your Zap.

-Zapier will download the attachment and upload it into your favorite app.
+Zapier will download the attachment and upload it to your favorite app.

 How to keep the relationship between emails and attachments?

-Sometimes you need to extract text from both the email and its attachments and you want to be able to make a link between those two sets of parsed data.
+Sometimes you need to extract text from both the email and its attachments and you want to make a link between those two sets of parsed data.